Mutěnice (Hodonín District): Sights

-The most significant monument is the Baroque parish Church of Saint Catherine.
-It was built in 1769–1775 by order of Empress Maria Theresa on the site of a former desolated chapel.
+The most significant monument is the Church of Saint Catherine.
+It was built in the Baroque style in 1769–1775 by order of Empress Maria Theresa on the site of a former desolated chapel.
 The current appearance of the church is after the reconstructions in the 20th century.

 Mutěnice is known for búdy, which are above-ground wine cellars and presses of folk architecture.
 There is about 550 of these buildings.
 The oldest are from the early 18th century.

 The neo-Renaissance municipal office was built 1896.